-S2.6.1 Asset Risks - Critical assets
+S.2.6.1 Asset Risks - Critical Assets

-Many Council-owned assets are graded for Criticality as shown in Table S-5.
-No Community Facilities assets are defined as critical assets.
+Many Council-owned assets are graded for Criticality.
+No Aquatic Centre assets are defined as critical assets.

-2.6.2 Business Risks
+S.2.6.2 Business Risks

-Council have adopted an Integrated Risk Management framework to manage risks, both at corporate and activity level.
-This is detailed in Appendix Q, Significant assumptions, uncertainties and risk management.
+The Council has developed an Integrated Risk Management framework to manage risks, both at corporate and activity level.
+This is detailed in Appendix Q.

-S3 Developing Asset Management Lifecycle Strategies
+S.3 Developing Asset Management Lifecycle Strategies

-S3.1 Lifecycle Decision Making Techniques
+S.3.1 Lifecycle Decision Making Techniques

 The lifecycle decision phase looks at how best to deliver on the requirements by applying various decision-making techniques, strategies and plans.
-Council has a number of strategies for ensuring that assets are well-utilised.
 These are discussed in separate appendices as listed below.

-S3.2 Operational Strategies and Plans
+S.3.2 Operational Strategies and Plans

-Demand management strategies (reducing overall demand and/or reducing peak demands) are covered in Appendix N, Demand management.
-Emergency management processes are covered in Appendix Q, Significant assumptions, uncertainties and risk management.
+Demand management strategies (reducing overall demand and / or reducing peak demands) are covered in Appendix N. Emergency management processes are covered in Appendix Q.

-S3.3 Maintenance Strategies and Plans
+S.3.3 Maintenance Strategies and Plans

-Optimised maintenance programmes are dealt with in Appendix E, Operations and maintenance.
+Optimised maintenance programmes are dealt with in Appendix E.

-S3.4 Capital Works Strategies
+S.3.4 Capital Works Strategies

-Forecast growth and demand and new asset investment programming are detailed in Appendix F, Demand and future new capital requirements.
-Optimised renewal programmes and Asset investment programmes are covered in Appendix I, Capital requirements for future renewals.
+Forecast growth and demand and new asset investment programming are detailed in Appendix F.

+Optimised renewal programmes and asset investment programmes are covered in Appendix I.

-S3.5 Financial and Funding Strategies
+S.3.5 Financial and Funding Strategies

 A robust, long-term financial forecast is developed as the culmination of this phase, which identifies strategies to fund these programmes.
-This section covers how the resource demand of AM can be identified, disclosed and funded.
+This section covers how the resource demand of asset management can be identified, disclosed and funded.

 The following appendices hold this information:

-Appendix D - Asset valuations
+Appendix D - Asset Valuations

-Appendix G - Development contributions / financial contributions
+Appendix G - Development Contributions / Financial Contributions

-Appendix K - Public debt and annual loan servicing costs
+Appendix K - Public Debt and Annual Loan Servicing Costs

-Appendix L - Summary of future overall financial requirements
+Appendix L - Summary of Future Overall Financial Requirements

-Appendix M - Funding policy, fees and charges
+Appendix M - Funding Policy, Fees and Charges

-S4 Asset Management Enablers
+S.4 Asset Management Enablers

-Underpinning Asset Management decision-making at each stage are the following:
+Underpinning asset management decision-making at each stage are the following.

-S4.1 Asset Management Teams
+S.4.1 Asset Management Teams

-Council has an organisational structure and capability that supports the AM planning process.
+The Council has an organisational structure and capability that supports the asset management planning process.
 Responsibility for asset planning across the lifecycle is delivered by teams within the Council as shown by Figure S-2 below.

 Corporate and strategic planning is performed by the Strategic Policy team in the Community Development Department.
 The asset management function is managed by several AMP teams.
-Some professional services are supplied by Nelmac, Programme Maintenance and other consultants.
+The Aquatic Centre management, operation and maintenance contracts are externally tendered.
 Details are discussed in Section S4.4.

-Figure S-2: Asset Management Team Roles (taken from IIMM 2011)
+Figure S-2: Asset Management Team Roles

-S4.2 Asset Management Plans
+S.4.2 Asset Management Plans

-Asset Management plans need to be robust and set out clear future strategies and programmes.
-This document is a key part of the Asset Management process and will be updated on a regular basis in between AMP planning cycles.
+Asset management plans need to be robust and set out clear future strategies and programmes.
+This document is a key part of the asset management process and will be updated on a regular basis in between AMP planning cycles.

-S4.3 Information Systems and Tools
+S.4.3 Information Systems and Tools

 Council has a variety of systems and tools that support effective operation and maintenance, record asset data, and enable that data to be analysed to support optimal asset programmes.
-These are detailed below.
-There is a continual push to incorporate all asset data into the core AM systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.
+These are detailed below in Figure S-3.
+There is a continual push to incorporate all asset data into the core asset management systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.

 Figure S-3 shows how the various systems used in Council inter-relate.

-Figure S-3: Systems used for Asset Management at Tasman District Council
+Figure S-3: Systems Used for Asset Management

-Table S- lists the various data types and systems they are held in, with a summary of how they are managed.
+Table S-1 lists the various data types and systems they are held in, with a summary of how they are managed.